amerfathullah/electronic_rating/README.md

 pip install matplotlib
 pip install sklearn
 pip install beautifulsoup4
-pip install ipykernel
 pip install lxml
 ```

-In order to run jupyter notebook in a virtualenv, you need to create a new kernel.
-Follow this [blog](https://anbasile.github.io/programming/2017/06/25/jupyter-venv/) or this stackoverflow [page](https://stackoverflow.com/questions/37891550/jupyter-notebook-running-kernel-in-different-env) to create one.
+2. The following file must be presented in the same directory before running the Jupyter notebook.
+- Amazon_Unlocked_Mobile.csv
+- Electronic_Rating.ipynb

 ## Usage

-- Open jupter notebook.
-Now go in settings and change kernel to the new kernel that you just created.
+- Open Jupyter notebook.
+Go in the settings and make sure the kernel is correct.
+For this project, we use Python 3.8.5 64-bit kernel but other kernel can be run too in most cases.
+- In the notebook, change the destination of Amazon_Unlocked_Mobile.csv (Cell #2) and the destination of putlabel_dataset.csv (Cell #3) to their appropiate destination.
-- Now run the code in jupyter notebook.
+- Now run the code in Jupyter Notebook.

-## Acknowledgement

-Credits for part of this code to [Suki Lau](https://github.com/sukilau) and [Hitesh Vaidya](https://github.com/hiteshvaidya).